Brazil's Bolsonaro defends aid for poor as fiscal fears hit markets again | Politics

 Brazil's Bolsonaro defends aid for poor as fiscal fears hit markets again

 Paying for Renda Cidada will involve an accounting maneuver allowing the government to tap into 55 billion reais ($9.7 billion) in the budget earmarked for future court-ordered debt payments to businesses and individuals, and cash set aside for education.
-Brazilian markets balked.
-Stocks and the currency fell, while interest rates futures rose on Monday as investors viewed it as an accounting gimmick not to break the spending ceiling fueled by populist, political motives.
+Brazilian stocks and the currency fell, while interest rates futures rose as investors viewed it as an accounting gimmick not to break the spending ceiling fueled by populist, political motives.
+Markets failed to recover any ground on Tuesday.

-In early trading on Tuesday, the real and stocks were still lower and long-term borrowing costs were higher.
-"If the administration does indeed decide to follow this course, we expect price action to continue trading poorly," Citi strategists wrote in a note on Tuesday.

-"We would not be surprised if the government drops this controversial solution after its negative repercussions in asset price, and among fiscal accounts specialists and important Congressmen like Rodrigo Maia, the Speaker of the Lower House," they said.
+Emily Weis, emerging market strategist at State Street in Boston, noted that the pandemic has exposed some of the administration's "vulnerabilities", particularly between the market-friendly Guedes and the more populist Bolsonaro.
+"It's a very fine line to walk - providing fiscal support where needed ... but at some point it comes to the next stage of the plan, and 'how do we pay for this? and what does it mean for debt sustainability?"
+Weis said.

 - READ MORE ON: